Eschatologue/CM_wiki/docs/equipment/adventuring-gear/cm.md

 ### Celestial Tome (100 SP)

 A large, book filled with cryptic celestial symbols and volatile script.
 Decoding the letters is a painstaking process that requires both intellectual and spiritual fortitude.
-You can consult this tome to gain Advantage on Intelligence checks related to celestial languages.
+You can consult this tome to gain Advantage on Intelligence checks related to Celestial languages.

 ---